semantifyit/actions-spec/README.md

 Alongside the name and the description of the operation, we can define potential error messages and status codes (via the `error` property), linked actions (via `wasa:potentialActionLink` and `wasa:precedingActionLink` properties), the invocation mechanism (via `target` property) and various input and output specifications (via `wasa:actionShape`).

 The example below shows the _GetCurrentWeather_ action.
-Since it is an operation description, the `actionStatus` property has `PotentialActionStatus`.
+Since it is an operation description, the `actionStatus` property has `PotentialActionStatus` value.
 The values of `target`, `wasa:actionShape` and `wasa:precedingActionLink` properties will be explained in detail in the following sections.

 ```json
 {